objcio/articles/2014-05-01-animations-explained.md

 ## First thing's first

-In this article (and for most of the rest of issue), we will look at Core Animation specifically.
-While a lot of what you will see can also be accomplished using higher level UIKit methods, Core Animation will give you a better understanding what is going on.
+In this article (and for most of the rest of this issue), we will look at Core Animation specifically.
+While a lot of what you will see can also be accomplished using higher level UIKit methods, Core Animation will give you a better understanding of what is going on.
 It also allows for a more explicit way of describing animations, which is useful for readers of this article as well as readers of your code.

 Before we can have a look at how animations interact with what we see on screen, we need to take a quick look at Core Animation's `CALayer`, which is what the animations operate on.

-You probably know that `UIView` instances, as well as layer-backed `NSView`s,modify their `layer` to delegate rendering to the powerful Core Graphics framework.
+You probably know that `UIView` instances, as well as layer-backed `NSView`s, modify their `layer` to delegate rendering to the powerful Core Graphics framework.
 However, it is important to understand that animations, when added to a layer, don't modify its properties directly.

 Instead, Core Animation maintains two parallel layer hierarchies: the _model layer tree_ and the _presentation layer tree_[^1].
 Layers in the former reflect the well-known state of the layers wheres only layers in the latter approximate the in-flight values of animations.